DEShawResearch/Random123-Boost/README.md

 that differ in only a single bit, will generate independent, non-overlapping sequences of random values.
-Thus, by choosing a value in the domain that encodes some program-specific state (e.g., atoms[i].id and timestep), we produce a unique stream (of length 2^32, of which we use about 6) for each atom at each timestep that is statistically independent of all other streams.
+Thus, by choosing a value in the domain that encodes some program-specific state (e.g., atoms[i].id and timestep), we produce a unique stream for each atom at each timestep that is statistically independent of all other streams.
 Notice that the random values generated for a particular atom at a particular timestep are independent of the number of threads or the assignment of atoms to threads.
 The additional constant THERMALIZE_CTXT is used to distinguish this loop from any other loop or context in the program, eliminating the possibility that the same sequence will be generated elsewhere in the program.

-- PRFs are keyed.
-Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even if they differ in only a single bit will give rise to statistically independent sequences (even if they are restarted with the same base counter).
-The counter_based_engine's constructor's seed argument is used to 'key' its Prf.
-E.g.,

-        counter_based_engine<Prf, 32> cbeng(seed);

 Pseudo-random functions:  Philox and Threefry